Emily Anderson

-Emily Anderson OBE (17 March 1891 – 26 October 1962) was an Irish scholar of German ancestry, music historian and cryptanalyst at the British Government Code and Cipher School (now GCHQ) for almost 30 years.
+Emily Anderson (17 March 1891 – 26 October 1962) was an Irish scholar of German ancestry, music historian and cryptanalyst at the British Government Code and Cipher School (now GCHQ) for almost 30 years.

 Early life

 Anderson was born in Galway, Ireland, the daughter of physicist Alexander Anderson, a Presbyterian from Coleraine, and his wife Emily Gertrude Binns.
 Alexander Anderson became president of Queens College Galway (QCG) in 1899.

 She was educated privately and won the Browne Scholarship in both 1909 and 1910 at QCG, where she received a B.A. in 1911.
 She displayed a strong interest in the suffragette movement in Galway.
 After further study at universities in Berlin and Marburg, she taught for two years at Queen's College, Barbados.
-She then returned in 1917 to Galway where she was appointed the first Professor of German at University College Galway.
+She then returned in 1917 to Galway, where she was appointed the first Professor of German at University College Galway.